RFC2516/clab-bgp/README.md

 You can get started with their install guide [here](https://containerlab.dev/install/).
 I am using Windows Subsystem for Linux as my local host, the warning provided in the documentation appears to be referring to WSL version 1.
 If you too choose to use the Windows Subsystem for Linux to run this project then ensure you are using [WSL version 2](https://containerlab.dev/install/).

-Please review the asciinema recording below for an idea on how to perform lab resource management using ContainerLab.
+Please click the asciinema recording below for an idea on how to perform lab resource management using ContainerLab.

 [![asciicast](https://asciinema.org/a/553695.png)](https://asciinema.org/a/553695)